syncfusion-content/flutter-docs/Flutter/pdf-viewer/accessibility.md

 The `SfPdfViewer` [theming](https://help.syncfusion.com/flutter/themes) support provides a consistent and standardized appearance, as well as the ability to set the colors for all UI elements.

-The following APIs allow you to customize the colors of the following elements.
+The following APIs allow you to customize the colors of the following elements:
 * [searchTextHighlightColor](https://help.syncfusion.com/flutter/pdf-viewer/text-search#customize-the-search-text-highlight-color)
 * [selectionColor and selectionHandleColor](https://help.syncfusion.com/flutter/pdf-viewer/text-selection#customize-the-text-selection-and-its-handle-color)